 I 2001 Installation of the first robotic press brake

 I 2004 Installation of the first electric press brake

-I 2009 Installation of the first sheet metal hydroforming press
+I 2009 Installation of the first hydroforming press

-I 2011 Installation of the first tube hydroforming press
+I 2011 Installation of the second hydroforming press.

 I 2014 The new factory in Strzelin-Poland started the production.